ibm-cloud-docs/discovery-data/manage-enrichments.md

     The `collection_id` is returned.

-1. Send a GET request to return the configuration of the collection which lists the applied enrichments.
+1. Send a GET request to return the configuration of the collection that lists the applied enrichments.

     For example: